How to Get Rid of Weeds in Lawn: 8 ways to kill lawn weeds

 4. Aerate Compacted Soil

 After aerating, overseed and topdress with compost.
-Grass will grow aggressively into the new space and crowd out weeds.
+Grass grows aggressively into the new space and crowds weeds out.

 5. Use Corn Gluten Meal as Pre-Emergent